PaddlePaddle/Paddle/doc/howto/dev/write_docs_en.rst

     python manage.py runserver

-Use a web browser and navigate to http://localhost:8000, click the buttons to compile the documentation If you want to learn more on the PaddlePaddle.org, please `click here <https://github.com/PaddlePaddle/PaddlePaddle.org/blob/develop/README.md>`_ 。
+Use a web browser and navigate to http://localhost:8000, click the buttons to compile the documentation The compiled documentations will be stored in <paddlepaddle working directory>/.ppo_workspace/content

+If you want to learn more on the PaddlePaddle.org, please `click here <https://github.com/PaddlePaddle/PaddlePaddle.org/blob/develop/README.md>`_ 。

 How to write Documentations